Palm Beach Harbor Pilots Association

 Vessels within 3 feet of maximum allowable draft are restricted to high water slack.

-Single screw vessels 500’ LOA or greater may be restricted to maneuvering during daylight slack water depending upon the draft of the vessel and the current weather conditions.
+Vessels over 550' LOA or greater may be restricted to maneuvering during daylight slack water depending upon the draft of the vessel and the current weather conditions.

 Twin-screw ships, and single screw vessels fitted with thrusters, may not have all of the restrictions that are listed above depending upon the handling characteristics of the vessel.
 The Pilots should be contacted regarding such vessels.

-Additional recommendations for Oil Tankers and Barges:
+Additional recommendations for Oil Tankers and Barges

-The Cruise Berth is 700 feet long with Yokohama type fendering.
+The Cruise Ship Berth is 700 feet long with Yokohama type fendering.
 Cargo vessels docked on the opposite side of the berth may limit the width of this slip from 250 feet to 170 feet.

 Home | Contact Us